 For Representatives go to "FIND YOUR REPRESENTATIVE" at the top of www.house.gov

-If you want to see your member personally, the upcoming district work period will be January 22 - 25 and then Febrary 19 - 21.
+If you want to see your member personally, the upcoming district work period will be April 15 - 26 and then May 28- 31.
 Make contact with the member's office in advance of the work period to get the best shot at a personal meeting.

 If those ways are impractical, send an e-mail to Doug.R@iopatristate.org with your street address including zip code and I'll send you back contact information for your legislators.

-These letters are most successful if the offices are not receiving identical messages so it is great if you embellish the text.
+Letters are most successful if the offices are not receiving identical messages so it is great if you personalize the message.
 You might make it clear who you are, how this policy will affect you, and if you have, or can make, a personal connection, by all means do that.
-Just keep it brief because the people receiving this will not have time to give it a lot of attention.
+Just keep it brief because the people receiving these communications will not have time to give it a lot of attention.

 Indiana and Kentucky are covered by an injunction issued in June from a federal judge in Georgia that continues the delay of implementation of WOTUS rules.